 - Watch out for patterned fabrics that are gorgeous but that you may get tired of over time—solid colors are recommended over patterns for this reason.

 - Consider a sofa color that is similar to the walls or the main color used in the room.

 - Create contrast to make your sofa color stand out.
 This can be done with contrasting paint or rug colors.

 Matching Sofas with Furniture Styles

 The Amish Balboa Sofa blends a traditional style with earthy tones.

-The white tones of the Violet Sofa go minimalist with a sensational Scandinavian look.
+The tones of the Evelyn Sofa go minimalist with a sensational Scandinavian look.